srid/srid/content/unfree/woke/Vegan Propaganda.md

 Some resources on the pro-plant / anti-meat bias in nutrition:

+#### Dr. David M Klurfeld’s [report](https://peakhuman.libsyn.com/dr-david-klurfeld-on-meat-not-causing-cancer-bogus-vegetarian-scientists-and-balanced-nutrition) of his experience with a WHO working group:

+- \[Dr. David M Klurfeld\] was on the World Health Organization working group to decide if meat causes cancer in 2015 with a bunch of vegetarians and vegans and says it was the most frustrating professional experience of his life
+- There were 22 scientists - half of which were epidemiologists
+- They claimed they used 800 studies but they actually only used 18
+- There was a group of people that were strongly against the vote
+- He thinks a number of the people made up their minds before they even arrived

 #### [Backlash Over Meat Dietary Recommendations Raises Questions About Corporate Ties to Nutrition Scientists](https://jamanetwork.com/journals/jama/article-abstract/2759201)

 > But what has for the most part been overlooked is that Katz and THI and many of its council members have numerous industry ties themselves.
 The difference is that their ties are primarily with companies and organizations that stand to profit if people eat less red meat and a more plant-based diet.
 Unlike the beef industry, these entities are surrounded by **an aura of health and wellness**, although that **isn’t necessarily evidence-based**.